March 31, 2014

 From here, you can remove individual searches by clicking the Block icon and selecting Remove.
 If you want to clear all of it, click the Clear Searches link at the top.

-2. Delete your Google search history.
+2. How to delete your Google search history

 When you search while logged into your Google account, it tracks all your queries and your Web history.
 There are several ways you can approach clearing this data.

 To delete individual past searches, visit your Web History page while logged into your Google account.
 Use the search box at the top of the page to filter it by categories like Web, images, and video.
 Check the box next to the searches you want to remove and click "Remove items" at the top of the page.

 To delete all past searches, visit your Web History page and click the gear icon, then Settings.
 Click "Delete all," then click the "Delete all" button to confirm.

 To turn off your Web history to prevent future searches from being stored, visit your Web History page, click the gear icon, then click Settings.
 Click "Turn off" to stop Google from tracking your Web history.

 3. How to delete your Twitter search history

 Twitter tracks your searches on your mobile device, and it stores your location information.
 Luckily, you can clear your search history, delete your location information, and disable this setting.